mvandot/mytschek/README.md

 ## Mytschek

-This is a one-page teaser website for my personal business, built with React + Vite, JavaScript, and CSS.
+This is a one-page teaser website for my personal business, built with React + Vite, JavaScript, and Tailwind CSS.

 ## Project Screen Shot